Description

 Bloom: Spring.

-quickly replaced.
+New leaflets are lime-green.
 This tree provides light filtered shade.

-Desert birds use the tree for shelter and nesting.
+Birds use it for shelter and nesting.

 Toxic / Danger: No.